pchiusano/pchiusano.github.io/_posts/2014-05-21-what-effects-are-worth-tracking.markdown

 __Alice:__ Yes, Bob?

 __Bob:__ You've forgotten that reading from a file uses a file handle, which are in limited in number by the OS!
-Therefore, in my opinion, file reads even from your so-called 'assumed to be immutable' files is is worth tracking as a typed effect.
+Therefore, in my opinion, file reads even from your so-called 'assumed to be immutable' files are worth tracking as a typed effect.

 __Alice:__ I'm glad you said 'in your opinion', because it is indeed an opinion and these are indeed choices.
 But actually, I don't _necessarily_ agree with you--one can imagine an OS in which file handles were no more scarce than memory.
 Or we could simply imagine a more sophisticated I/O manager which makes the underlying OS file handle scarcity irrelevant to the vast majority of programs.